 The title is not intended to suggest that everything on this page is, at one and the same time, curious, absurd and delightful.

-The purpose of the page is to share with you incidents, people and situations that I have come across, mostly on my motorcycle meanders, that have struck me as being curious or, at times, even absurd or, more often than not, simply delightful.
+The purpose of the page is to share with you incidents, people and situations that I have come across, mostly on my motorcycle meanders, that have struck me as being either curious or, at times, even absurd or, more often than not, simply delightful.

 You be the judge as to which incidents fall into which categories.